s-victor/TinyPedal/docs/customization.md

     connection_retry_delay
 Set time delay in seconds to retry connection.
 Value range in `0` to `60`.
 Default is `1` second.

+    enable_energy_remaining
+Enable access to `remaining energy` data from `LMU Rest API`.
+This is required for showing remaining energy data in widgets such as Relative, Rivals, Standings.

 [**`Back to Top`**](#)